agrif/django-cannen/README.md

 This will put Cannen at the URL `http://yourdomain.com/radio/`.
 Feel free to put it wherever you want it.
-Finally, remember to run `python manage.py syncdb` to install the Cannen tables.
+Finally, remember to run `python manage.py syncdb` to install the Cannen tables, and if needed, `python manage.py collectstatic` to install Cannen's static files.

 ### Running the Playlist Manager